austinmcconnell/dotfiles/README.md

 - <C-r>: redo the last action

 Repeating actions
+- .: repeat the last change
+- & or `:s`: repeat the last substitution
+- ;: repeat the last f, F, t, or T action
-- .: repeat your last action
+- ,: repeat the last f, F, t, or T action in the opposite direction

 Useful text objects
 - iw and aw: inside word and around word